assaabriiii/Huffman-for-image-compression/README.md

 # Huffman-for-image-compression

-result ? totally useless piece of shit, don't use huffman coding for image compressions
+result? totally useless piece of shit, don't use huffman encoding for image compressions, there are lot's of better options out there.